Lukc/tartines-www/rules.md

 # Dissolution

 Tartines *must not* dissolve.
 It is simply not an option, and such an event has no reason to happen in the foreseeable future.

+# Annex

+## Updates

+The present code *may* be modified by the Council in the future.

+Any major modifications *must* happen after a vote of the Council.
+Any modification that affects the existing rules of Tartines or adds or removes one or more rules *must* be considered a major modification.
+Any modification that is not considered trivial *must* be considered a major modification.

+The following kinds of modifications are considered trivial and *may* be made by the Council without vote:

+  - stylesheet edition;
+  - grammatical corrections;
+  - translation corrections;
+  - adding missing anchors;
+  - adding external references.